-This financial report is designed to provide the Authority's Participants and the Borough of Riverdale, as well as System users, the general public, investors and creditors, with a general overview of the Authority's finances and to demonstrate the Authority's accountability for the fees it receives.
+This financial report is designed to provide the Authority's Participants, as well as System users, the general public, investors and creditors, with a general overview of the Authority's finances and to demonstrate the Authority's accountability for the fees it receives.
 If you have any questions about this report or need additional information, it may be obtained from the Authority's website at PRBRSA.org or by contacting the Pequannock River Basin Regional Sewerage Authority, Municipal Building, One Ace Road, Butler, NJ 07405.
 (Authority @ prbrsa.org).